talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 Lastly, we refined each association to the minimum interval(s) predicted to contain the causal factor(s).

-In practice, we considered a window to be genome-wide significant if its primary P-value P exceeded the genome-wide significance threshold for that phenotype and CNV type, and it satisifed at least one of the following two criteria:
+In practice, we considered a window to be genome-wide significant if its primary P-value P exceeded the genome-wide significance threshold, and it satisifed at least one of the following two criteria:
 1. Secondary P-value (as [described above](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/sliding_windows/#3-combine-association-statistics-across-metacohorts)) was also nominally significant (P < 0.05); and/or
 2. At least two metacohorts were nominally significant (P < 0.05) per Fisher's exact test.